NACDL seeks volunteers in historic pro bono effort to secure compassionate release for the most vulnerable federal prisoners.

 The First Step Act (P.L.
 115-391 756) was signed into law on December 21, 2018.
 The Act is a federal criminal justice reform bill that changes many harsh federal sentencing laws.
 The Act also expands compassionate release for qualifying federal inmates and offers current federal inmates rehabilitative programming and the possibility for early release from prison.

-NACDL and its members have long pressed to fix the unjustly severe federal sentencing regime, advocating for much more sweeping changes than are included in the First Step Act.
-Although the law does not go nearly as far as NACDL would like, it will benefit many inmates and has important implications for practitioners.
+NACDL and its members have long pressed to fix the unjustly severe federal sentencing regime, advocating for much more sweeping changes than were included in the First Step Act.
+Although the law did not go nearly as far as NACDL would have liked, it still benefits many inmates and has important implications for practitioners.
+NACDL continues to push for additional criminal justice legislation to ensure the First Step Act is completely implemented, and for legislation that goes beyond the First Step Act.

 Resources Related to Provisions of the First Step Act